paketo-buildpacks/rfcs/text/0000-add-scratch-stack.md

 1. The static stack can use the Golang buildpack for its integration tests.
    This will enable meaningful end-to-end integration tests for this stack.
-We want to be able to build and run a test application during the stack integration test, and golang is the best choice for this.
+We want to be able to build and run a test application during the stack integration test, and Go is the best choice for this.

 ## Rationale and Alternatives